Qwicen/cuda_hlt/readme.md

 Requisites
 ----------
-The project requires a graphics card with CUDA support, CUDA 10.0 and a compiler supporting C++14.
+The project requires a graphics card with CUDA support, CUDA 10.0, CMake 3.12 and a compiler supporting C++14.

 If you are working from a node with CVMFS and CentOS 7, we suggest the following setup: